Conceptual Compression via Deep Structure and Texture Synthesis: Experiments

 \subsubsection{Qualitative Evaluations}

 For the evaluation of visual reconstruction quality, we mainly focus on the global structural fidelity and aesthetic sensibility.
 Making comparisons at the same bitrate is difficult since most compression methods cannot generate a specified bitrate.
 As such, we select comparison images with sizes that are as close as possible to our encoding bpp.
 We present qualitative comparisons in Fig.~\ref{fig:qualitative}.
-Overall, the results demonstrate that our method can produce reconstructed images of high visual quality under extreme low compression bitrate and outperform the baselines in regard to visual fidelity and aesthetic sensibility.

 In particular, the decoded images of JPEG and JPEG 2000 show serious structure and color distortion and blocking artifacts under extreme low bit-rate scenarios resulting from the limitation of block-wise processing.
-In the mean time, BPG and Minnen \textit{et al.}~\cite{minnen2018joint} provide similar visual quality and blurring texture.
 The results of BPG show more distortion and degradation in visual quality than which of ours, \textit{e.g.}, the face skin looks unnatural and partial key edges are missing in the second row.
-Meanwhile, the structure and texture are over smoothed and blurred in Minnen \textit{et al.}~\cite{minnen2018joint}, hence losing significant structural details and lessening sense of reality compared to our method, \textit{e.g.}, the teeth in the third row of Fig.~\ref{fig:qualitative}.
-Above all, compared to other compression frameworks, our proposed conceptual compression shows significant advantages in synthesizing sharp, realistic images while preserving high visual fidelity.
+Meanwhile, the structure and texture are over smoothed and blurred in VVC and Minnen \textit{et al.}~\cite{minnen2018joint}, hence losing significant structural details and reducing visual reality compared to our method, \textit{e.g.}, the teeth and jawline in the third row of Fig.~\ref{fig:qualitative}.
+The perceptually optimized VVC scheme does not improve visual quality compared to VVC but with a slightly higher bitrate, indicating that such methods cannot improve perceptual quality of traditional codec well under extreme low-bitrate setting.
+The reproduced results of Agustsson \textit{et al.} exhibits severe distortion and degraded image quality compared to ours.
+Regarding the existing conceptual compression method, LCIC achieves visually pleasing reconstruction on edge2shoes and edge2handbags datasets.
+Nonetheless, the synthesis images appear apparent visual distortion and artifacts on complex scenarios, \textit{e.g.}, the checkerboards artifacts on the decoded natural scene images.
+Overall, the results demonstrate that our method can produce reconstructed images of high visual quality under extremely low compression bitrate and outperform the baselines in regard to visual fidelity and aesthetic sensibility.